Saduso/Saduso/README.md

   I'm a student at the Robert Schuman University Institute of Technology, studying for a Bachelor's degree in Computer Science

-  Je suis etudiant a l'IUT Robert Schuman, en BUT Informatique parcours : Réalisation d'applications : conception, développement, validation.
+  Je suis étudiant a l'IUT Robert Schuman, en BUT Informatique parcours : Réalisation d'applications : conception, développement, validation.

 📍Basé a Strasbourg, France